 In Conclusion

 Our children will not always live under our roof.
 So we have to equip them to be ready when it’s time to leave the nest.
 We can prepare them for college, how to manage money, and how to gas up a car.
-But let’s also prepare them for the spiritual war that they will face on their individual walks.
+But let’s also prepare them for the spiritual war that they will face in their individual faith walks.